mdemou/hls-dash-video-transcoder-nodejs/README.md

 __Q: Can I decide which change events I want to send a HTTP(S) notification?__

 __A:__ Yes.
 Take a look at the _NOTIFICATION_WEBHOOK_ON_ [environment variables](#environment-variables).

+__Q: Can I track the request in some way?__

+__A:__ Yes.
+Adding a trackingId attribute to the payload request.
+It'll be returned on every notification hook event.

 ## LICENSE